Finite-sample analysis of M-estimators using self-concordance

-Our framework includes random-design linear regression, which provides a ``sanity check'' for our results.
-However, as we show in Section~\ref{sec:assumptions}, the framework is in fact much more general.
+Our framework includes random-design least-squares linear regression as a baseline.
+However, as we show in Section~\ref{sec:assumptions}, it is in fact much more general.
 First, it encompasses some conditional \textit{generalized linear models} with random design.
-Here we find that both versions of self-concordance are related to some natural assumptions about the moments of the response, and discover several generalized linear models amenable to our analysis, including logistic regression.
+Here we find that both versions of self-concordance are related to natural assumptions about the moments of~$Y$, and discover several generalized linear models amenable to our analysis, including logistic regression.
 Second, we can address some common losses in \textit{robust estimation}, which turn out to be pseudo self-concordant in the sense of~\cite{bach2010self-concordant}.
-Moreover, we show how to slightly these losses to make them \textit{canonically} self-concordant while preserving their first- and second-order structure.
-According to our theory, this leads to better tradeoff between the statistical performance of the $M$-estimator, as characterized by the sufficient sample size to reach the asymptotically optimal rate, and its robustness properties.
+Moreover, we show how to slightly modify these losses to make them \textit{canonically} self-concordant, while preserving their first- and second-order structure.
+According to our theory, this leads to the improved statistical performance of the $M$-estimator, as characterized by the sufficient sample size to reach the asymptotically optimal rate for the excess risk.

-In our analysis, we execute the following plan.
-First, the local assumptions allow to make sure that starting from the certain sample size, the sample Hessian at the optimal point, that is,
+Our analysis carries out the following plan.
+First, the local assumptions allow to make sure that starting from the certain sample size, the sample Hessian

-approximates the true Hessian~$\He = \E[\ell''(Y,X^\T\theta_*)XX^\T]$ up to a constant factor, completely analogous to the case of least squares.
-After that, self-concordance comes at play: using the properties of canonically and pseudo self-concordant functions presented in~Section~\ref{sec:qsc-properties}, we show that the ERM estimator~$\wh\theta_n$ gets localized around~$\theta_*$ whenever the natural norm of the score~$\| \nabla L_n(\theta_*)\|_{\He^{-1}}$ is small enough.
-Overall, we obtain the following results in Section~\ref{sec:main-results}: \begin{itemize} \item Our analysis in Sections~\ref{sec:bounded}--\ref{sec:unbounded} shows that for \textit{pseudo} self-concordant losses as in~\cite{bach2010self-concordant}, $\|\nabla L_n(\theta_*)\|_{\He^{-1}}$ must be smaller, with high probability, than the quantity $\|X\|_{\He^{-1}}$.
-This is guaranteed to happen once the sample size achieves the threshold~$O(\rho \cdot d \cdot \deff)$ up to distribution constants and logarithmic factors in~$1/\delta$, where~$\rho$ is the local curvature parameter linking~$\He$ and~$\Cov := \E[XX^\T]$ as follows:
+approximates the true Hessian\dimacorr{$\He = \E[\ell''(Y,X^\T\theta_*)XX^\T]$}~{$\He = \nabla^2 L(\theta_*)$} up to a constant factor, completely analogous to the case of least squares.
+After that, self-concordance comes at play.
+First, using simple analytic arguments, we prove that with high probability,~$\nabla^2 L_n(\theta)$ remains nearly constant in a Dikin ellipsoid of a smaller radius of order~$O(1/\sqrt{d})$, leading to a larger critical sample size than in the case of least-squares.
+We then use these initial results to prove that under slightly stronger -- but still local -- assumptions,~$\nabla^2 L_n(\theta)$ in fact remains constant in a \textit{constant-radius} Dikin ellipsoid, leading to the critical sample size comparable to that in least-squares (cf.~Theorems~\ref{th:crb-mine-improved}--\ref{th:crb-fake-improved}).
+This is done via a simple but somewhat non-trivial covering argument, which might be of independent interest.